tian1989/portfolio/README.md

 ![alt text](https://images.hdqwalls.com/wallpapers/falling-moon-4k-bi.jpg)

-# "Shoot for the stars, you might hit the moon on the way up"
+# "If you shoot for the stars, you might hit the moon on the way up"

 ### **About me**
 * Over 50 unique product labels produced in the vape industry